-- as a fast, approximate pressure solver that reduces the number of independent unknowns in the pressure equation; - as a method for taking into account the impact of subcell heterogeneities that are not represented in the input grid.
+• as a fast, approximate pressure solver that reduces the number of independent unknowns in the pressure equation;

-Fig. 2-A conceptual illustration of a coarse grid with a triangular refinement inside a single cell to accurately capture three fractures (thick lines).
+Fig. 1-A conceptual illustration of a coarse grid with a triangular refinement inside a single cell to accurately capture three fractures (red lines).